ppy/osu-wiki/news/2025/2025-07-28-osucatch-world-cup-2025-concludes.md

 ![Podium](/wiki/shared/news/2025-07-28-osucatch-world-cup-2025-concludes/podium.jpg)

-*I wake up, there is another coronation of glory...* Congratulations to ::{ flag=AR }:: Argentina who have been crowned our 2025 osu!catch champions for the first time in history!
-This is not only Argentina’s first osu!catch title, but also their first win across all gamemodes, a historic achievement for the country.
-The reigning champions, the ::{ flag=US }:: United States, were defeated 7–2 in Grand Finals, finishing as runners-up.
-And finally, ::{ flag=FI }:: Finland secured a spot on the podium in third place, also a first for the country.
+*I wake up, there is another coronation of glory...* Congratulations to Argentina who have been crowned our 2025 osu!catch champions for the first time in history!
+This is not only Argentina’s first osu!catch title, but also their first win across all game modes, a historic achievement for the country.
+The reigning champions, the United States, were defeated 7–2 in Grand Finals, finishing as runners-up.
+And finally, Finland secured a spot on the podium in third place, also a first for the country.

 Will this be the start of a new Argentinian dynasty in osu!catch World Cups?
 Only time will tell — but this victory may well mark a turning point in the tournament's history.